200 King St. E.

 Applied research is integral to George Brown’s polytechnic culture and facilitates the skill development necessary to be successful in a constantly changing labour market.
 This hands-on, technical, applied research allows students to apply their knowledge in real-world contexts and develop collaborative partnerships with local communities, industries and government.
 With over 55,000 sq. ft. of space dedicated to applied research, no matter how big a challenge may be, George Brown has a space to solve it.

-George Brown’s Areas of Excellence include:
+George Brown’s Areas research centres include: